-When we talk about animal extinction, most people think about the extinction event that wiped out the dinosaurs, but there have been many similar events throughout history, some even more catastrophic.
+When we talk about animal extinction, most people think about the extinction event that wiped out the dinosaurs.
+Still, there have been many similar events throughout history, some even more catastrophic.

-The three main reasons for animals becoming extinct is meteor and comet strikes, climate change, and habitat loss.
+The three main reasons animals become extinct are meteor and comet strikes, climate change, and habitat loss.
 All of us must play our part to ensure no more species are lost.

-What causes animal extinction, and is there a way in modern times that species extinction can be prevented?
-From meteor strikes and temperature changes to pollution and resource competition, there are many ways in which a species can be lost from the planet.
+What causes animal extinction, and is there a way that species extinction can be prevented in modern times?
+From meteor strikes and temperature changes to pollution and resource competition, there are many ways a species can be lost from the planet.